samtools/hts-specs/refget.md

 - SHA-512 digest of a sanitised sequence
 - A base64 url encoding of the first 24 bytes of that digest
-- The addition of `ga4gh:SQ.` to the string
+- The addition of `SQ.` to the string

 Services may also implement the older `TRUNC512` representation of a truncated SHA-512 digest and is compatible with the above `ga4gh` string.
 See later in this specification for implementation details of the TRUNC512 algorithm and conversion between `ga4gh` and `TRUNC512`.

-A `ga4gh` digest of `ACGT` MUST result in the string `ga4gh:SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2`.
+A `ga4gh` digest of `ACGT` MUST result in the string `SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2`.

+## Namespace of the checksums

+The requested checksum can optionally be prefixed with a namespace describing the type of algorithm being used.
+For example using md5 `md5:6aef897c3d6ff0c78aff06ac189178dd` and `6aef897c3d6ff0c78aff06ac189178dd` should return the same sequence and using ga4gh `ga4gh:SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2` and `SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2` should also return the same sequence.

 ## Unique Identifiers
 Refget optionally allows the use of namespaced identifiers in place of the digest.
 The identifier prefixed by a namespace to form a CURIE for example: